 Increased trade tensions between the U.S. and China — the world’s two biggest economies — are rippling through global markets, affecting a wide range of stocks, commodities and currencies.
-Following the March 1 unveiling of planned tariffs and quotas on imported steel and aluminum, the U.S. announced on March 23 another package of tariffs that could affect up to $60 billion of Chinese imports, as well as restrictions aimed at protecting U.S. technology.
+The U.S. has launched a series of tariffs and quotas aimed at curbing Chinese imports, including steel and aluminum, and China has responded in kind, targeting a long list of U.S. products.
+Together, the actions amount to multi-billions of dollars in punitive trade measures.

 In this Q&A, Capital Group Vice Chairman and portfolio manager Rob Lovelace shares his thoughts on trade negotiations and their impact on multinational companies.

 Trade will continue to be on the forefront of the international agenda.
 U.S. and China leaders each have strategic economic goals, many of which do not align.
 This mismatch will lead to some tough negotiations.